Mariana (Millais): Background

 I would that I were dead!'

 Millais's painting may have been painted as a companion piece to William Holman Hunt's 1850 painting Claudio and Isabella, which also depicts a scene from Measure for Measure.

-The composition and details of the painting were influenced by Van Eyck's 1434 painting The Arnolfini Marriage.

 Description

 The painting depicts a woman in a long blue dress, standing up from the embroidery laid out before her to stretch her back.
-Her upholstered stool and the table are set before a Gothic window with stained glass, through which can be seen a garden with leaves are turning from green to autumnal brown.
-Some leaves have fallen on the embroidery, and more onto the bare wooden floorboards beside a small mouse.
-In the background, a small triptych, a silver casket and candles have been set out as a devotional altar on a piece of furniture covered with white cloth beside the curtain of a bed.
+Her upholstered stool and the table are set before a Gothic window with stained glass, through which can be seen a garden with leaves that are turning from green to autumnal brown.
+Some leaves have fallen on the embroidery and more onto the bare wooden floorboards beside a small mouse.
+In the background, a small triptych, a silver casket, and candles are set out as a devotional altar on a piece of furniture covered with white cloth beside the curtain of a bed.

 The work is painted on a mahogany panel, primed with a white ground, and measures 49.5 × 59.7 cm.
 It may have been painted wet-on-wet on a second ground, with graphite underdrawing.
 The paint is thinly applied in some areas to enhance the reflective effect of the white ground, but thickly applied in others.
 The woman's blue dress is painted with two blue pigments, Prussian blue and ultramarine.

 The painting is packed with details that help the viewer to read the narrative of the work from Tennyson's poetry.
 The autumn leaves indicate a story about waiting and the passage of time.
 The woman's arched back makes it seem like she has been sitting too long and she must stand up to stretch before she sits back at her work, but her posture also emphasises her bust and hips.
 The roll of completed embroidery on the table gives the viewer a clue as to how long Mariana has been working on it.